 More than any environmental statement, the partnership between renewable energy and oil & gas is based on practical, pragmatic need.
 By nature, oil & gas production and pipeline operations are in remote locations and usually far beyond access to any grid electrical services.
-That means vital functions including measurement and control, injection pumping, security monitoring and many others, must depend on stand-alone, on-site electricity generation.
-As operators are learning, there’s no better way to produce on-site electricity at their remote facilities than with solar power.
+Vital functions including measurement and control, injection pumping, security monitoring, data and communications, RTUs and PLCs, field instrumentation (temperature, pressure, flow, level) cathodic protection, and others depend on stand-alone, on-site electricity generation through solar power.

 Select charge controller models have: